MDA-Courtyard/RespiRate/README.md

 You can also download a sample video from [here](https://raw.githubusercontent.com/MDA-Courtyard/RespiRate/master/sample.mp4).
 Some browsers may not automatically download the video.
-In that case, right-click and choose "Save Video As..." (wording may differ).
+In that case, right-click and choose "Save Video As..." (wording may vary depending on your browser).
 <br><br><br><br>
 ## Using RespiRate
 ![](data/mainwin.png)